SEEKING 2024 WORKING PARTNER(S)

 See the updated Bibliography

-The time is NOW for a unique life-insurance company (and/or its brokers) CONTROLLED AND MANAGED BY PRINCIPLED LEADERSHIP, to advertise and market competitively priced term life-insurance nationally, fielding a team of branded Wisebird agents, repositioing TRILLIONS OF DOLLARS in overcharges that have been pitched as investments over the past forty years by "trained agents" selling cash-value life insurance.
+The time is NOW for a unique life-insurance company or a huge FMO to market competitively priced term life-insurance nationally, promoting a team of branded WISEBIRD AGENTS repositioning TRILLIONS OF DOLLARS in overcharges that have been pitched as investments over the past forty years by agents selling varieties of CASH VALUE life "insurance".

 DO THE RIGHT THING AND REAP THE JUST REWARDS